ratanachh/npa/docs/tasks/phase2.4-repository-pattern/IMPLEMENTATION_SUMMARY.md

 All Phase 2.4 success criteria have been met:

-- ✅ IRepository interface is complete
+- [Completed] IRepository interface is complete
-- ✅ BaseRepository class is implemented
+- [Completed] BaseRepository class is implemented
-- ✅ Custom repository support works
+- [Completed] Custom repository support works
-- ✅ Repository factory is implemented
+- [Completed] Repository factory is implemented
-- ✅ Unit tests cover all functionality (14 tests passing)
+- [Completed] Unit tests cover all functionality (14 tests passing)
-- ✅ Documentation is complete (all XML comments)
+- [Completed] Documentation is complete (all XML comments)

 ## Future Enhancements